United Nations University Institute for Water, Environment and Health: Mission

-Capacity Development
+Capacity development

 The organization has a significant focus on promoting capacity development as both a research and an educational institute.

-Water Without Borders Program
+Water Without Borders

-The Water Without Borders Program is a graduate certificate program administered as a collaboration between the UNU-INWEH and McMaster University.
+The Water Without Borders program is a graduate certificate program administered as a collaboration between the UNU-INWEH and McMaster University.
 It was initially developed in 2010 with the aim of promoting academic and professional development at the graduate level for students with an interest in global water issues.
 The course runs over a full academic year and includes course components such as course-based learning, a final paper on a water-related topic relevant to the UNU-INWEH as well as an international field trip to learn about global water challenges within a real-world context.

-Internship Programs
+Internships

 The UNU-INWEH also runs an in-house internship program for graduate students that have completed or are close to completing their formal degree program.
 Internships typically range from 3–6 months and have a focus on producing either a research paper, tool or dataset that contributes to the organization's broader role and mission.
 In 2018, five interns from three different countries were hosted through this program.

-Online Learning
+Online learning

 The Water Learning Centre (WLC) is an online program that offers three courses: Integrated Water Resources Management, Mangroves Management and Global Water Security.
 The aim the WLC is to engage international trainees from with water management issues at a cohesive interface.
 The average time commitment is 3 hours/week.
 The course is structured on UN-Water's framework for global water issues and runs across 25 total hours of instructional time.